rogervinas/contract-testing-with-pact/README.md

 ## 5) Provider verifies or refutes the "contract" publishing the results of the test

-To publish the result of the contract tests automatically to a PactBroker we need to:
+To publish the result of the contract tests automatically to a [Pact Broker](https://docs.pact.io/pact_broker) we need to:
 * Use `@PactBroker` annotation.
 * Set PactBroker url directly on `@PactBroker(url=xxx)` annotation or via `pactbroker.url` system property.
 * Set system property `pact.verifier.publishResults=true`.